 During the Level 1 screening phase, each of the initial concepts will be evaluated using criteria that identify whether the concept meets the purpose of the project.

-The purpose of Level 1 screening is to determine which concepts meet the project's purpose and eliminate concepts that do not meet the project's purpose.
-Concepts that are determined by UDOT to not meet the purpose of the project will be considered unreasonable for NEPA purposes, not practicable for Clean Water Act Section 404(b)(1) purposes, not prudent or feasible for Section 4(f) purposes, and not practical for Section 6(f) conversion purposes.
-Such concepts will not be carried forward for further analysis.
-The basis for that determination will be documented in the screening results memorandum.
+Concepts that are determined by UDOT to not meet the purpose of the project will be considered unreasonable for NEPA purposes, not practicable for Clean Water Act Section 404(b)(1) purposes, not prudent or feasible for Section 4(f) purposes, and not practical for Section 6(f) conversion purposes and will not be carried forward for further analysis.
+The basis for such a determination will be documented in the screening results memorandum.
 For more information, see Section 4.0, Reasons Why Alternatives or Concepts Might Be Eliminated.